Skip to main content

 note

 Slash Commands are only available in the develop branch.
 Many features have not been implemented yet.
-Slash Commands is still being worked on.
-The main parts of slash commands is finished but many new features like localisation, attachment option types, and permissions are still being worked on.
+Slash Commands are still being worked on.
+The main parts of slash commands are finished but many new features like localization, attachment option types, and permissions are still being worked on.

 Add Commands